adelq/anki_hierarchy/config.md

-* Merge decks: (false or true, without quote) wheter or not to merge all decks into one after creating tags
+* Merge decks: (false or true, without quote) whether or not to merge all decks into one after creating tags
 * Separator: (default "-") What is used to replace spaces when converting to tags

 ---